cerisara/mousetodon/README.md

 Its most noticeable features, which makes it different from the other apps, are:

 - **langage detection** and filtering: you may define one or several languages, and only the toots from these languages will be shown
-Note that this requires *a lot of RAM*: if the app crashes when you activate this function, you certainly don't have enough RAM and you cannot use it.
+Note that this requires *a lot of RAM*: if the app crashes when you activate this function, you may not have enough RAM and you cannot use it.
 But I plan in the near future to implement a lightweight version of this function.
 - **multiple accounts/instances** support, with fast switching between them with one-click.
 - Open-source and as independent from proprietary 3rd-party libraries (e.g., Google ones) as possible.